 Concerning SHR, CATT in [R2-2207473] proposed to remove the SHR configuration received from both source and target RAN nodes as following:

-1> release successHO-Config configured by the source PCell before executing the last reconfiguration with sync.
+1> release successHO-Config.

 However, rapporteur’s understanding is that allowing the UE to keep the SHR configuration received from the target RAN node enables the network (the target RAN node) to configure the UE with SHR configuration for the next handovers.
 This reduces the signalling overhead between UE and the RAN node.
 In other word if the UE keeps the SHR configuration of the target RAN node, the target RAN node can configure the next SHR configuration at the same HO command.
 Therefore, rapporteur would like to propose